barry-waldbaum-rl/reat-vm-setup/README.md

 Save your work.

+25. Possibly commit the configured VNC Docker container to a local image and upload it to GCR.
+When you start user VM instances, you'll use that GCR image rather than the vanilla VNC iamge.

 24. Create a snapshot from the VM called 'admin-training-step-3'.

 25. Create an image from the snapshot called 'admin-training-step-3'.